How To Prepare Your Speech Like TED Talks

 Share Your Passion

-Every TED speech that there possibly is (and there are many) has a speaker who gets on that stage and makes the people feel exactly what and how much he is passionate about something.
-You will never be able to inspire your audience if you do not dig deep and find out a real connection with yourself and the topic.
+Every TED speech that there possibly is (and many) has a speaker who gets on that stage and makes the people feel exactly what and how much he is passionate about something.
+You will never inspire your audience if you do not dig deep and find out a real connection with yourself and the topic.
 Don’t be afraid to display your enthusiasm to the audience.

-If you want to do it like they do it in TED then there is no way that you will be able to get away with only a fact filled informational talk with no personal stories at all.
-Lean the audience in by talking about your own challenges and how you overcame them.
-See it make a difference.
+If you want to do it as they do it in TED, then there is no way that you will be able to get away with only a fact-filled informational talk with no personal stories at all.
+So instead, lean the audience in by talking about your challenges and how you overcame them.
+See, it makes a difference.

 Create a Title that Fits in a Twitter Post